 A healthy and nutritious diet will give a child the best start in life.
 The best time for children to learn about healthy eating is when they are young.
 A healthy diet will make sure a child has the best nutrition for good health.

 You, Diet & Sugar

 Healthy eating, or a balanced diet, means eating a variety of foods to supply nutrients our bodies need.
 All food groups should be included.
 Let’s look at the different foods within these food groups, to make up a balanced diet.

 Carbohydrates, or starchy foods, are usually the staple foods for families in South Africa.
 They contribute most of our food energy.
 These foods are generally inexpensive and help to satisfy our appetite.
 Starchy foods include bread, rice, samp, porridge, cereals and pasta.

 Body Mass Index (BMI) is a useful tool for adults 18 years and older to know whether you weigh too much for your height.
-If your BMI is between 18,5 – 24,9 your weight is normal.
-If it is equal to or greater than 25 but less than 30, you are overweight; and if it equal to or greater than 30, you will be classified as obese.
+If your BMI is between 18,5 – 24,9, your weight is normal.
+If it is equal to or greater than 25 but less than 30, you are overweight; and if it is equal to or greater than 30, you will be classified as obese.
 The higher your BMI, the greater the risk is of developing complications such as diabetes, heart disease, stroke and some cancers.

 Keep up to date with our latest articles about sugar and living a healthy lifestyle.